The Beauty of The Prodigal Son

 Upon being called over to the crime scene of Simon’s dead body, Thomas arrives at the school and talks to Catherine about Simon.
 He asks if any of the children had come in contact with Simon.
 Catherine admits that Mary was the one and that she was at home sick.

-Curious Thomas researches what was so important about the colonel and discovers that the colonel was guilty of mass killings during his tenure at war.
+Curious, Thomas researches what was so important about the colonel and discovers that the colonel was guilty of mass killings during his tenure at war.

 Thomas heads to the local church.
 Still in denial of what he knows is happening.
 He wants to make a connection with God, but instead, is confronted by Gabriel.
-He soon realizes that he is talking with an angel, but doesn’t know it is Gabriel.
+He soon realizes that he is talking with an angel but doesn’t know it is Gabriel.

-When Catherine arrives at the school she finds Gabriel surrounded by the children.
+When Catherine arrives at the school, she finds Gabriel surrounded by the children.
 He is looking for souls.
 A horrified Catherine sends the kids inside.
 Gabriel turns to the kids and tells them: “Study your Math, it’s the key to the universe.”
 It is widely believed throughout the scientific community that Math is indeed the key to the universe.
 But I will leave that for another paper.

 When Catherine goes to visit Mary, she finds Thomas there talking to her.
 Mary then becomes possessed and speaks as the colonel on some of his horrific acts during the war.
 Thomas tells Catherine about the angels.
 She then tells him of Gabriel at the school.
 Catherine offers to help him find Gabriel.
 She takes him at an abandoned mine.
 There they see symbols drawn on the rocks.
 Then an image of the angels dying in the war appears to them.